SherylHohman/stork-power/README.md

 - run statistics on your workouts
 - own your data.

-Follow strict stand-up and sprint schedule.
+Follow agile practices with stand-ups and sprints.
 - Trello,
 - auto deploy,
 - build file,